Virgin cold-pressed neem oil is the skin care secret, the key to the flawless, dewy skin of Indian beauties.

 However, you do need to make sure that you select high quality products, and that you don't strip all the natural oils in the cleaning step.
 That would make your skin produce more oil, which I am sure is not what you want.

 Many skin care and cosmetic products are full of harmful petrochemicals, solvents, preservatives and other nasties that your skin absorbs.
-Adding a bit of neem oil doesn't make them natural.
+Adding a bit of neem oil or leaf extract doesn't make them natural.

 Neem is a natural product and batches vary.
 A good manufacturer will make sure all batches are tested for their concentration of active ingredients.
-(Look for an Azadirachtin content >1500 ppm in their pure neem oil.
-That's a sign that their raw product is of high quality.)
+Look for an Azadirachtin content >1500 ppm in their pure neem oil.
+That's a sign that the raw product is of high quality.

 Pay attention to the amount of neem oil in your skin cream or lotion.
 There are extra strength formulations available, and also formulations that are strong but gentle, specifically designed for dry and damaged skin (as for example in eczema or psoriasis).

 The same is true for neem soap.
 Different soaps contain different amounts of neem oil.
 The more neem, the stronger the antibacterial and anti-inflammatory properties.
 Again, a few drops of neem oil in an otherwise cheap and inferior, maybe even toxic, product will not perform miracles.